rombert/talks/adaptTo2015/intro.md

 * Sling provides a lot of specialised testing tools
 * Lots of effort recently invested in the unit testing layer
 * Experiment and provide feedback

+Resources
+--

+* Sling mocks
+* AEM mocks
+* Slingshot

+And also the links spread throughout the presentation.